Hagestedgaard: History

-Through marriage, the estate was transferred from the Friis family to the Huitfeldts.
-It was later passed on to Henrik Thott through his marriage to a daughter of Henrik Huitfeldt.
+Early history

+In the Danish Census Book, Hagested is recorded as crown land.
+Little is known about the early history of the estate, but it was managed as a fief.
+The fiefholders (lensmand) included Peder Jensen Pilegrim (1347), Markvard Tiinhuus (1502= and Otte Tiinhuus (1521 and 1540).

+Friis, Guitfeld and Thott

+In 1540, Hagestedgaard was passed to Chancellor Johan Friis in exchange for property in Odsherred.
+He was also granted jus patronatus of the local Hagested Church.

+Christen Friis remained unmarried.
+After his death, Hagestedgaard passed to his relative Christian Friis of Borreby.
+He did not have any children either.
+On his death in 1616, Hagestedgaard was therefore passed to his nephew Henrik Huitfeldt til Lillø.
+His daughter Lisbeth (died 1638) was married to Henrik Thott.
+In 1630m he succeeded his father-in-law as the owner of the estate.
 The ravages and looting of Swedish troops during the Dano-Swedish War economically ruined Thott.

-1658–1704: Thomas and Caspar Bartholin
+Thomas and Caspar Bartholin, 1658–1704

 In 1663, Thott had to sell Hagestedgård to Thomas Bartholin.
 Bartholin, who was just 44 years old at the time, retired from the university and settled on the estate.
 The main building, rectory and eight farmhouses were destroyed by fire in 1670.
 Bartholin's vast library and many of his works were lost.
 As compensation, Christian V granted him tax exemption, contributed with building materials for the rebuilding of the house and appointed him as court physician.

 Bartholin's son Caspar Bartholin took over the estate after his father's death.
 He sold the estate to Laurits Jacobsen in 1575 but reacquired it in 1695.